What we verify, what we publish, what we leave to you, and the recourse if something goes wrong.

 The mailing address listed on the profile (facility name, register number, PO box) is verified against the BOP locator.
 We confirm the inmate is currently at the listed facility and that the address format is correct.
 Inmates transfer between facilities periodically; we re-verify addresses on a quarterly cadence.

-An operator (currently Dr. Tatyana Moaton-Santiago, founder) reviews the full record and makes the final approval decision.
+An InsideLines vetting operator reviews the full record and makes the final approval decision.
 Approval triggers the profile going live on insidelines.org.
-Rejection at this stage is rare and typically reflects a holistic concern not caught at earlier stages.
+Refusal at this stage is rare and typically reflects a discretionary judgment about active risk that earlier stages did not surface.

 The first name, the inmate's stated age, the facility name and state, the jurisdiction (federal or state), the entry date, the earliest release date, the charges in vetted summary form, the bio in the inmate's voice, the interests, the languages they correspond in, and any vetted photos.